cinnamonshut/meeee/README.md

 # meeee

-hello my names cinnamon! im usually in my island map, dc area , or Dandys world area! sometimes you'll find me on docks usually i am with friends but c+h freely when im not! im usually not the first person to interact because well i get scared (somehow..) but i do love crowning people !,
+hello my names cinnamon! im usually ahh somewhere but c+h freely (unless not stated)! im usually not the first person to interact because well i get scared (somehow..) but i do love crowning people !,

 please do not copy any of my ponies! i dont mind inspiration because i myself did not invent any ponytown hacks (i just love using the helmet trick) and love seeing other keegan ponies!!!!!! butplease do not copy my exact pony